mayankchauhan185/Galactic-Trade-Network/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-API testing instructions are added in the postman_collection file.
+API testing instructions are added in the Postman_Collection file.